bretsw/bretsw-website-build/content/author/admin/_index.md

 organizations = [ { name = "Michigan State University", url = "http://education.msu.edu/" } ]

 # Short bio (displayed in user profile at end of posts)
-bio = "My research focuses on networked learning; specifically, I explore how social media platforms support online communities."
+bio = "I am a Ph.D. candidate in Educational Psychology & Educational Technology at Michigan State University.
+I research networked learning in online communities, exploring issues of agency in navigating the learning spaces afforded by social media."

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email = ""